ayonbiswas/ECE-143/README.md

 Code organization
 =================
-*
+*  pca.iynb --

-*
+*  data_visualisation.ipynb -- collab notebook with all the exploratory data analysis plots.

 *

 Datasets
 ========
-The dataset was provided with the starter code.
+The dataset is available at : https://www.kaggle.com/crawford/80-cereals

 Acknowledgements